tsgoff/meshtxt/README.md

 This could be fixed by adding the correct CORS response in `meshtasticd` code, or you can alternatively use an HTTP reverse proxy that injects the required CORS headers in all responses.

 Here is an example config I use in my Caddy reverse proxy.
-Do note that I have omitted my TLS configuration.
+Do note that I have omitted my TLS configuration and IP allow list.

 ```
 # Meshtastic - Liam's Pi Gateway